 Qoza said the individuals mentioned in the article did not represent Pule.

 "Sunday Times editors foolishly published the story without even checking the facts.
-Sunday Times reported about this without even seeking a response from minister Pule on the specific allegations."
+Shockingly, the Sunday Times reported about this without even seeking a response from minister Pule on the specific allegations."

 Smear and blackmail campaign